ldong/tripadvisor/readme.md

    2. 7st Sep 2014 will fetch a version from 1th Sep 2014

 2. Cache algorithm can various from LRU, MRU, and FIFO.
-In our case, for the purpose of simplicity, I will use LinkedHashMap with fixed size 10.
+In our case, for the purpose of simplicity, I've chose LRU implemented by using LinkedHashMap with fixed size 10.

 Alternatives: